nsanchez75/AFLAP/README.md

 ## About

-The Assembly Free Linkage Analysis Pipeline (AFLAP) was designed to build genetic maps using *k*-mers.
-This pipeline takes raw reads as an input, compares the composition (Jellyfish hashes) of the two parents and identifies uniquely segregating *k*-mers.
+The Assembly Free Linkage Analysis Pipeline (AFLAP) is designed to build genetic maps using *k*-mers.
+This pipeline takes in raw reads, compares the composition (Jellyfish hashes) of the parents and identifies uniquely segregating *k*-mers.
 It has been tested on *Arabidopsis thaliana* and *Bremia lactucae* producing linkage groups coherent with independently generated genome assemblies.
 AFLAP may be applied to any organism for which a mapping population is available.
 We note that using low coverage sequence is less than ideal for an assembly-free approach as a large amount of noise is introduced due to missing data.

 ## Install